Self-similar Features in Secondary Breakup of a Droplet and Ligament Mediated Fragmentation under Extreme Conditions: Abstract

 \section{Abstract}

 Droplet formation is relevant in many applications spanning natural and artificial settings.
-Comprehending droplet aerobreakup or air-assisted secondary atomization is challenging, especially in high-speed flow scenarios.
-This entails multi-scale interface deformations with intricate wave dynamics that conform to a non-linear cascade.
-In the present study, we look into shockwave-induced breakups and associated intermediate processes happening at smaller spatiotemporal scales across the disintegrating droplet interface at different Weber numbers ($We \sim 10^3$).
-We observe the undulations to follow breakup patterns that resemble a scaled-down version of a secondary atomization event.
-These sub-secondary breakup processes end with corrugated ligaments that generate the final daughter droplets.
-The size distribution of these droplets is estimated using a Depth from Defocus (DFD) technique.
-These illustrate the transient nature of aerobreakup, where the normalized statistics in subsequent time periods and different $We$ are observed to follow a universal distribution.
-This conforms to a gamma distribution where the associated fit parameters agree well with the coefficients determined from ligament shape factors, corresponding to the limit associated with most extreme corrugations.
-Scaling laws based on $We$ are deduced for the averaged statistics using a high energy chaotic breakup mechanism.
-These observations reinforce the idea of a self-similar mechanism for catastrophic aerobreakup of a droplet.
+A physical understanding of aerobreakup or air-assisted secondary atomization and predicting size distributions in these applications is non-trivial.
+We show that extreme airflow speeds induce catastrophic breakup, which, although chaotic and seemingly obscure, is not hopelessly unstructured.
+In the present study, through shockwave-induced breakups, we investigate the associated intermediate processes at smaller spatiotemporal scales at very high Weber numbers ($We \sim 10^3-10^4$).
+We demonstrate that microscale protrusions decorate the disintegrating droplet interface and eventually fragment, resulting in the generation of daughter droplets.
+We discover these undulations to follow breakup patterns (sub-secondary breakup) that resemble a scaled-down version of secondary atomization.
+The consistent topology across a vast range of scales $(10^{-6}m-10^{-2}m)$ suggests a self-similar mechanism bridged by local Weber number.
+The normalized size distribution of the resultant droplets exhibits universality and $We$ invariance at all extreme conditions, including transient statistics for subsequent time periods.
+This conforms to a universal modified gamma distribution characterized by ligament shape factors, which tend toward the limiting behavior associated with the maximum corrugations physically possible.
+Scaling laws based on the $We$ are derived for the averaged diameter as $\sim We^{-1/3}$, using a high-energy aerodynamic breakup mechanism and subsequently used to derive a time-integrated distribution.
+These observations reinforce the idea of a self-similar mechanism for the catastrophic droplet breakups, encompassing multiscale deformation cascades, self-similar sub-secondary breakups, maximally corrugated ligaments, and universal droplet size distributions.